hongbinzuo/GORM-Recipes/README.md

 This project does not contain any controllers, view, etc...
 It is meant to be run from the Grails console to execute queries.
 See the documentation page above for details.

+This branch is used for Grails 2.3.5.
+And it also includes the script source code from the tutorial.